fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/fsrm/index.md

 menu: user
 title: Five Star Restaurant Manager Mobile App
 ---
-The Five Star Restaurant Manager Mobile App lets you manage your restaurant’s reservations directly from your tablet or phone.
+The Five Star Restaurant Manager Mobile App lets you manage your restaurant’s reservations directly from your tablet or phone and receive push notifications for new bookings.
 It integrates with the [Ultimate](../premium/ultimate-benefits) version of the Five Star Restaurant Reservations plugin and is available for iOS and Android.

 - [Download for iOS](https://apps.apple.com/app/five-star-restaurant-manager/id1616554029)
 - [Download for Android](https://play.google.com/store/apps/details?id=com.fivestarplugins.fsrm)